nlokantha/nlokantha/README.md

 - 🔭 I’m currently working on a new portfolio site...

-- 🌱 I’m currently learning JAVA/Kotlin/Dart.
+- 🌱 I’m currently learning Java/Kotlin/Dart.

 - 👯 I’m looking to collaborate on Mobile App Development.

-- 💬 Talk to me about web-dev and mind blowing sites! 🤯
+- 💬 Talk to me about mob-dev and mind blowing sites! 🤯

 - 📫 Contact me via